luc-hens/luc-hens.github.io/guide.md

 ### How do I format my paper?

 Format your paper in *APA Style*.
-Use the sample student paper as a templarte.
+Use the sample student paper as a template.
 (See: What is APA Style?).

 ### What is a refereed (or peer-reviewed) scholarly article?